Engin1980/python-youtube-playlist-to-mp3/readme.md

 | Date       | Note                                                                                             |
 |------------|--------------------------------------------------------------------------------------------------|
+| 2025-05-27 | Support for long playlists (over 100 tracks) added.
+This must be enabled in the configuration. `config.json` configuration file introduced and startup arguments changed.
 | 2024-11-27 | PyTubeFix used as a replacement of PyTube package.
 Error in extracting file extensions is fixed. |
 | 2024-07-30 | Fixing bugx in pytube - see `cypher_py_replacement_info.md` file
 | 2023-09-24 | Updated version of pytube to 15.0.0 and other dependent packages (see `requirements.txt`)        |